AlexJones0/obfusCate/bugs.md

 ## **Currently Known Bugs/Issues/Limitations**
+ - You may have written a program to exploit **undefined behaviour** that functions according to the compiler that you use.
+Note that **no guarantee** is provided that behaviour will be preserved in such cases.
+It is likely that any use of undefined behaviour will be corrupted due to obfuscation transformations and your program will hence break in these cases.
  - Due to many issues with pycparser handling these cases, the program does not currently support the use of **static assertions** and **pragmas**.
 Static assertions should be fine but often cause pycparser to crash for unknown reasons, and **pragmas** are ignored due to scope - the additional complexity of parsing every single pragma rule (e.g. setting a startup function) when handling identifier renaming (used in many obfuscation techniques) is too much for the scope of this project.
 Examples of these features are shown below.
    ```
    static_assert(sizeof(int) == 2 * sizeof(short), "The program requires an integer is the size of 2 shorts.");